-Management, including our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022, based on the criteria in a framework developed by the Company's management pursuant to and in compliance with the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission.
+Management, including our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2023, based on the criteria in a framework developed by the Company's management pursuant to and in compliance with the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission.
 This evaluation included review of the documentation of controls, evaluation of the design effectiveness of controls, walkthroughs of the operating effectiveness of controls and a conclusion on this evaluation.
-Based on this evaluation, management has concluded that our internal control over financial reporting was not effective as of December 31, 2022, because management identified that inadequate identification, recording and reporting of stock based compensation due under consulting or other third-party contracts entered into by the Company, but not yet ratified by the Company's Board of Directors which resulted in deficiencies, which, in aggregate, amounted to a material weakness in the Company's internal control over financial reporting.
+Based on this evaluation, management has concluded that our internal control over financial reporting was not effective as of December 31, 2023, because management identified that i) inadequate identification, recording and reporting of stock based compensation, ii) ineffective review processes over period end financial disclosure and reporting, and (iii) inadequate segregation of duties for transaction posting and processing, amounted to a material weakness in the Company's internal control over financial reporting.

-The material weaknesses did not result in any identified misstatements to the consolidated financial statements and there were no changes to previously released financial results
+The material weaknesses did not result in any identified misstatements to the consolidated financial statements and there were no changes to previously released financial results.